We will help you select, apply, and monitor your chemical program to maximize equipment performance.

 Because the hydrogels are made up of tightly-coiled polymer chains, mixing energy and time are required to ensure full contact of the hydrogels with the water to enable the polymer chains to uncoil fully.
 The polymer chains may be cationic, anionic, or nonionic with varying charge weights.
 The charge on the chain helps uncoil the chain, so a higher-charged polymer will open faster than a low-charged or uncharged polymer.

 Metals RemovalWe offer a full range of products for wastewater heavy metals removal.
-Our treatment programs are effective in all discharge pH ranges and result in treatment time and chemical usage savings.
+Our industrial wastewater treatment programs can be effective in all discharge pH ranges and result in treatment time and chemical usage savings.

 A heavy metals removal program is necessary to ensure proper adherence to site discharge requirements for constituents such as iron, lead, copper, chromium, nickel, and manganese.
 These contaminants can enter wastewater streams from a variety of industrial processes, and if untreated, are toxic to the environment and living ecosystems.
 In recent years, many regulatory agencies have tightened discharge requirements for customer sites, and continue to monitor discharges to POTWs and the environment.

-Odor ControlWe provide a complete line of odor-masking agents and neutralizers, including hydrogen sulfide scavengers and absorbents, to reduce or eliminate noxious odors regardless of the source.
+Odor ControlWe provide a complete line of odor-masking agents and neutralizers as part of our industrial wastewater treatment offerings, including hydrogen sulfide scavengers and absorbents to reduce or eliminate noxious odors regardless of the source.

 Are there odors in your water?
 Odors result from the presence of volatile organic compounds such as hydrogen sulfide and ammonia, which readily evaporate into the surrounding air.
 There are several industries where wastewater odor control is necessary, such as paper, refining, natural gas separation and purification, industrial wastewater treatment, and animal and food processing.
 These odors can be reduced or eliminated by using operational, mechanical, or chemical treatment technologies, but severe odors often require a combination of several technologies.